icure/medtech-docs/sdks/how-to/how-to-authenticate-a-user/index.md

 )
 ```

-First thing you have to do is to retrieve Daenaerys credentials and her RSA Keypair
+The first thing you have to do is to retrieve Daenaerys credentials and her RSA Keypair
 <!-- file://code-samples/how-to/authenticate-user/index.mts snippet:Get back credentials-->
 ```typescript
 // getBackCredentials does not exist : Use your own way of storing the following data securely